 Eddie DeBartolo Jr.: Pardon

 A member of the pro-Football Hall of Fame and former owner of the San Francisco 49ers, DeBartolo pleaded guilty in 1998 to failing to report a felony.
 While he did not serve any jail time, he paid a $1 million fine for gambling fraud.
-Trump pardoned him Tuesday.
+Trump pardoned him in February 2020.

 Michael R. Milken: Pardon